 To block someone:

 It is important to be aware of the review tag feature and how to block users who misuse tags, as this will help ensure that your Facebook profile remains secure.
-It is imperative to inform acquaintances about your tagging preferences so as to uphold a secure online space for yourself and everyone else.
+It is imperative to inform acquaintances about your tagging preferences to uphold a secure online space for yourself and everyone else.

 Educate Friends About Your Tag Preferences